kawaharas/CLCL/README.md

 ## Required Hardware

-One of the following hardware:
+&nbsp; One of the following hardware:

 - Oculus Rift with Oculus Touch
 - Oculus Rift